Module 7.4: AKS Storage, Observability & Scaling

 Next Module

 Section titled “Next Module”This is the final module in the AKS Deep Dive series.
-You now have the knowledge to architect, secure, network, observe, and scale production AKS clusters.
-For further learning, explore the Platform Engineering Track to deepen your understanding of SRE practices, GitOps workflows, and DevSecOps pipelines that build on this AKS foundation.
+You now have the knowledge to architect, secure, network, observe, and scale production AKS clusters using industry-standard features from Kubernetes v1.35.